ezeamin/ezeamin/README.md

 </div>
 <br>

 Hello there! 👋 Welcome to my GitHub profile.
-This README will give you an overview of who I am, what I do, and the exciting projects I work on in the world of MERN (MongoDB, Express, React, Node.js) stack.
+Here I will give you an overview of who I am, what I do, and how you can get in touch with me.
+Please feel free to explore my profile!

 ## Skills 🤓